write an op-ed column or essay

 | |

-How to write an op-ed column or essay
+How to write an op-ed column or essay: 10 tips for success

 Pre-write your op-ed column or essay

-It can be hard for a busy author to react that quickly, though.
+It can be hard for a busy author to react with speed, though.
 Not everyone can drop everything and write an effective op-ed after learning about a breaking story.

-If you haven’t written an op-ed or opinion essay before, study some that have been published already.
-Start with what’s run in your local daily newspaper recently so you have a sense of that outlet’s style and preferences.
-Then look at op-eds in high-profile newspapers such as USA Today and the Los Angeles Times.
+Review what your local daily newspaper has published recently so you have a sense of that outlet’s style and preferences.
+Then look at op-eds in high-profile publications such as USA Today and The Los Angeles Times.

 Note rhythm, pattern, and flow.
 They will guide your own writing process while ensuring that your op-ed is accepted for publication.